cathook/vim-shrvim/Readme.md

 ## About

-It is a vim plugin like google-doc, which allows multiple users sharing and editing a file at the same time without sharing only one cursor.
+It is a vim plugin like google-doc, which allows multiple users to share and edit a file at the same time, without sharing only one cursor.
 This is useful when a group needs to create a report with plain-text source such as Markdown, asciidoc, LaTex, etc.